Table of Contents

 Get Python keywords using help() function:

-help() function is a Python built-in function which are used to get the detail information of any module, function, classes, keywords etc.
+help() function is a Python built-in function that is used to get the detailed information of any module, function, class, keywords, etc.

-To get the all the keywords, you have to open your python interpreter and type help(‘keywords’).
+To get all the keywords, you have to open your python interpreter and type help(‘keywords’).

 Example